We're here to help you navigate through the different scholarships offered at Skills Mastery Institute

 After training, the scholars are given allowance while on training and starter tool-kits.
 The qualifications of the target clients are less rigid than the clients for TWSP.
 The clients are identified in the 17-point Reform Agenda of TESDA mainly belonging to the disadvantaged sectors — workers in the informal sector, senior citizens, victims of calamities and disasters, Indigenous Peoples and cultural communities, among others.

 Training for Work Scholarship Program (TWSP) Seeks to support rapid, inclusive and sustained economic growth through course offerings in priority industries and key employment generators such as agrifishery/agri-business/agro-industrial, tourism, information technology-business process management (lT-BPM), semi-conductor and electronics, automotive, other priority manufacturing industries, logistics, general infrastructure, and new and emerging sectors.
 The program is addressing poverty reduction through Technical-Vocational Education and Training for Global Competitiveness and WET for Job Readiness.

-The SMI Scholarships under the various government projects are limited in terms of slots, area of implementation, and the coverage are government-determined rates, if you have any questions regarding the availability or how much the coverage of a particular scholarship slot - for a specific qualification costs;
+The SMI Scholarships under the various government projects are limited in terms of slots, area of implementation, and the coverage are determined and defined by their respective implementing Government Agency, if you have any questions regarding the availability or other specific information regarding a particular scholarship program, please do not hesitate to contact us.

 If you are a Business Owner and would like assistance in improving or formalizing the competencies of your work-force, please do not hesitate to contact us via the information provided below.
 Or follow this link.